You can damage your English by writing and speaking

 How practice can damage your English

 If you ask “How can I learn to speak English better?”, many people will tell you “Practice, practice, practice”.
 “Speak and write in English whenever you can”, they’ll say.
 All English classes are full of activities which involve speaking and writing.
-You produce sentences when you do an exercise in your textbook, when your teacher makes you speak in class, or when you have to write a composition.
-All these activities are supposed to help you with your English.
+You produce sentences when you do an exercise in your textbook, when your teacher makes you speak in class, or when you have to write a homework assignment.

 Practice can be very useful.
 It’s even necessary to learn English well.
 So what’s the problem?
 The problem is that for many learners, speaking or writing means making a lot of mistakes.
 Some people make a mistake in every sentence!